Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Methodology

-where $R_{\text{format}}$ ensures adherence to the structured output format, and $R_{\text{legal}}$ evaluates the correctness of the legal reasoning process and conclusion.

-\textbf{Format Reward ($R_{\text{format}}(o_i)$):} This component ensures outputs adhere to a structured format, with \texttt{<reasoning>} and \texttt{<answer>} tags separating the reasoning chain from the final decision.
-This format facilitates reward computation of both the reasoning process and the legal outcome.
+where the \textbf{Format Reward ($R_{\text{format}}(o_i)$)} ensures outputs adhere to a structured format, with \texttt{<reasoning>} and \texttt{<answer>} tags separating the reasoning chain from the final answer.
+And the \textbf{Legal Reward ($R_{\text{legal}}(a_i)$)} evaluates the correctness and legality of the final answer $a_i$ using fine-grained, task-specific criteria.

-\textbf{Legal Reward ($R_{\text{legal}}(a_i)$):} This component evaluates the correctness and legality of the final answer $a_i$ using fine-grained, task-specific criteria.
-These legal criteria make the outcomes more verifiable and thus suitable for guiding GRPO-based training.
-Further details on the design of the legal reward are provided in Appendix~\ref{app:legal_reward}.